sofirij/assembly_website_nodejs/README.md

 - Update the compile to produce diagnostics for syntax errors
 - Fix tab and shift + tab functionality when text is hightlighted
 - Update binary code result structure to use a red-black tree
-- Edit compile order to only calculate labels first